U.S. challenges OPEC+ with coordinated release of oil from reserves | Headlines

 The group has been struggling to meet existing targets https://www.reuters.com/markets/europe/us-wants-more-oil-opec-cant-turn-tap-much-harder-2021-11-23 under its agreement to gradually increase production by 400,000 barrels per day (bpd) each month - a pace Washington sees as too slow - and it remains worried that a resurgence of coronavirus cases could once again drive down demand.
 Recent high oil prices have been caused by a sharp rebound in global demand, which cratered early in the pandemic in 2021, and analysts have said that releasing reserves may not be enough to curb further rises.

+"Its not large enough to bring down prices in a meaningful way and may even backfire if it prompts OPEC+ to slow the pace at which it is raising output," said Caroline Bain, chief commodities economist at Capital Economics Ltd. Benchmark Brent crude was trading above $80 a barrel on Tuesday, up from its levels before the announcement but still well below last month's three-year high of more than $86.

-TALKING WITH PARTNERS The release from the U.S. Strategic Petroleum Reserve would be in a loan and a sale to companies, U.S. officials said.
-The 32 million barrels loan will take place over the next several months, while the administration would accelerate a release of 18 million barrels in sales already approved by Congress.
+TALKING WITH PARTNERS The release from the U.S. Strategic Petroleum Reserve would be a combination of a loan and a sale to companies, U.S. officials said.
+The 32 million barrels loan will take place over the next several months, while the administration would accelerate a sale of 18 million barrels already approved by Congress to raise funds for the budget.

 But the effort by Washington to team up with major Asian economies to lower energy prices sends a warning to OPEC and other big producers that they need to address concerns about high crude prices, up more than 50% so far this year.
 COMPLICATION